MarkNicholsonDev/ProceduralIslandGenerationTool/README.md

 generate a new set or another set of islands.

 ## Known Bugs
 There can be a issue with the auto-update functionality not correctly updating the texture scriptable object, this is due to the mesh heights not being updated for the texture shader.
 To solve the issue the UpdateMeshHeights() method can be commented out and then save, then comment back in and the islands should be textured again.
-This can be found in /Scripts/Data/TextureData.cs
+This can be found in /Scripts/Data/TextureData.cs at the bottom of the script.